courtneylee09/dfw-food-map/README.md

 ## Acknowledgments

-Built to serve the Detroit community and help people find the food resources they need.
+Built to serve the Dallas-Fort Worth community and help people find the food resources they need.

 ---